Overview

 Notification of the collection of information (APP 5)

 When we collect information about you, AAFCANS will make it clear to you, either at or before the time, or as soon as practicable afterwards, why we are collecting such information.
+If there are consequences for not providing requested information, AAFCANS will advise this at the time of the request (e.g. employment information required to onboard an individual).

 How we use the information (APP 6)